Transcript Upload Instructions

 Make sure that your document is legible and orientation is correct for all pages in the document.
 The transcript must clearly list course dates, titles, credits and grades in chronological order.
-It will not be a positive reflection on your application if your transcript is not legible or is side-ways when viewed in the PDF.
 8.5 x 11 page format will appear best in the final application PDF.
 Make sure that your transcript PDF is not password protected or set to expire.
 Links to transcripts hosted online are not acceptable.
 Transcripts that cannot be viewed will be considered missing from the application.

 After you upload your transcripts, preview the page to make sure that you uploaded the correct transcript(s); the pages are legible; and that the page orientation is correct.